AMDRAS Training - Certificate of Training (COT) Course

 Role plays are a mandatory part of the course and require significant effort to coordinate.

-You will cause significant disruption if you are a “no show” or otherwise are not prepared e.g. have not allowed the 2 hour time slot or do not have a quiet, distraction free space to participate.
+You will cause huge disruption if you are a “no show” or otherwise are not prepared e.g. have not allowed the 2 hour time slot or do not have a quiet, distraction free space to participate.

 Please ensure that you meet your commitments once you enrol in the course.

-The course is designed for online delivery.
 We may be able to accommodate a role play day where you will be able to participate in 3 role plays in person.

 This depends on the availability of a trainer and two other students who are interested in the same location.